-This cactus is labeled Mammillaria celsiana but, according to Plants of the World Online by Kew and Llifle, Mammillaria celsiana is a synonym of Mammillaria muehlenpfordtii.
+This cactus was labeled Mammillaria celsiana but that name is a synonym of Mammillaria muehlenpfordtii.

 Mammillaria muehlenpfordtii C.F.Först. is the correct and accepted scientific name for this species of Mammillaria.
 It was named and described by Carl Friedrich Förster in Allgemeine Gartenzeitung in 1847.